L-nsamba/alu_regex-data-extraction-L-nsamba/README.md

 ### 📖 Usage
 1. Lauch the application: Run ``` python3 main.py ```
-2. Load the sample data: The application automatically loads ``` sample_data.txt ``` (You are free to add your own data to the file for additional tests)
+2. Load the sample data: The application automatically loads ``` sample_data.txt ```
-3. Select extraction type: Choose from the menu options [1-7]
+3. Select extraction type: Choose from the menu options [1-6]
+4. Option 7: Allows users to enter/paste their own text and extract specified fields from it
-4. View results: Extracted data is displayed in a numbered list
+5. View results: Extracted data is displayed in a numbered list
-5. Repeat or exit: Continue with other extractions or exit program
+6. Repeat or exit: Continue with other extractions or exit program

 ### 🔧 Regex Patterns Used:
 1. Email address extractor: ```[a-zA-Z0-9._-]+@[a-zA-Z0-9._]+\.[a-zA-Z]{2,}``` <br>